-31. See also the other references under Cutler, McClellan, and Newhouse (1999) in the list of references.
-Cutler, McClellan, Newhouse, and Remler (1999) contains larger bias estimates, with a synthetic index based on pre-1997 BLS methods rising at an annual rate of 3.3 percent for 1984-94 contrasted with a COL index measuring changes in the quality of life that declines at 1.7 percent per year, for a total difference of 5.0 percent per year.
+^{31.} See also the other references under Cutler et al. in the list of references.
+The second 1999 paper (NBER 7089) contains larger bias estimates, with a synthetic index based on pre-1997 BLS methods rising at an annual rate of 3.3 percent for 1984-94 contrasted with a COL index measuring changes in the quality of life which declines at 1.7 percent per year, for a total difference of 5.0 percent per year.